Deploy models as serverless APIs

 1. Sign in to Azure AI Studio.

-2. Ensure your account has the Azure AI Developer role permissions on the resource group, or that you meet the permissions required to subscribe to model offerings.
+2. For models offered through the Azure Marketplace, ensure that your account has the Azure AI Developer role permissions on the resource group, or that you meet the permissions required to subscribe to model offerings.

 3. Select Model catalog from the left sidebar and find the model card of the model you want to deploy.
 In this article, you select a Meta-Llama-3-8B-Instruct model.